-Even if we have done the work of forgiveness, when the dying coals of pain, bad memories, and negative experiences are fanned to life by some reminder from the past, it is not always our first response to douse the flames, especially at the holidays.
-Sometimes we had rather just cozy up to the fire, make some s’mores, and warm our indignation by the roaring fire of our hurt and self-justification.
+Though we may master forgiveness, forgetting is sometimes easier said than done.
+Even if we’ve done the work of forgiveness, when the dying embers of troubled memories are fanned to life by some reminder, especially during the holiday season, it’s not always our first impulse to douse the flames with the water of forgiving and forgetting.
+Sometimes we’d rather just get cozy, make some s’mores, and enjoy the roaring bonfire of our hurt and indignation.

 There we find ourself engulfed in the raging blaze of a circular conversation in our mind that begins with the misdeeds of others and ends with our need for justice and vindication.
 It seems almost impossible to forget whatever brought us to this place of emotional misery.
 Somehow the fires of our memory find the oxygen needed to live on, especially when we grieve through the holidays.

 Scraping back through unpleasant memories is an easy habit to fuel.
 But no matter how often we stir the ashes, the outcome will always be the same.
 If ever there is to be a chance to extinguish the fire, mentally, emotionally, and spiritually we must “stop, drop, and roll.”

 When at last we are ready to let go of negative, destructive thoughts and forget the painful events and unkind people who have harmed us or hurt us in our life, we master the spiritual art of Holy Forgetfulness.
 When we do, we forget to remember and remember to forget.
 Holy Forgetfulness is about extinguishing the fire before it can threaten our soul and spirit, "You will forget your misery; you will remember it as waters that have passed away” (Job 11:16).
 Forgetting to remember is like having a fire extinguisher strapped to our tool belt—it’s an essential piece of survival equipment, a lasting takeaway from our personal experience of life and love and grief.